bootstrapworld/curriculum/lessons/inequalities1-simple/langs/en-us/slides.md

 {layout="Synthesize"}
 # Introducing Inequalities

-- What patterns did you observe in how the inequalities worked?
+What patterns did you observe in how the inequalities worked?

 ---
-# Additional Exercises:
+# Additional Exercises

-- @opt-printable-exercise{pages/is-hot.adoc}
+@opt-printable-exercise{pages/is-hot.adoc}